thomazmz/hotel-reservation-assignment/README.md

 There are two  valid `client_type` strings.
 They are: `Rewards` and `Regular`.

 ### Dates
 You can specify as many `date` parameters as you want.
 However, they also must follow a pattern to be considered valid and readable by the program.
+Date strings that represents identical date instances will be considered only once during input parsing.
 The `date` string must match the following template:

 ```
 <day><month><year>(<day_of_week>)